See inside clinics designed for COVID-19 long haulers

 “The client was very forward thinking in not just trying to solve the problem in the moment but looking at the long-term solution to keeping people healthy and helping them through their recovery,” Birnboim says.

-After less than nine months of design and construction, the first of the three facilities opened in November – about half the time it would normally take to get a similar project built under normal conditions.
+After less than nine months of design and construction, the first of the three facilities opened in November–about half the time it would normally take to get a similar project built under normal conditions.
 The scale of the need meant that design and construction had to happen very differently.
 Emergency response regulations at the city and state level allowed the projects to move ahead literally overnight, with building permits being issued in just 24 hours.
 “That’s unheard of for three buildings of this kind of complexity,” says Jeff Brand, healthcare practice leader for Perkins Eastman.

 People were working on these projects around the clock, seven days a week, and construction was moving forward on parts of the building sometimes before designs were even complete.
 “We just had to move forward,” says Brand.